 - Add dry ingredients into the larger bowl of wet ingredients and stir everything together until combined (there should still be some lumps, don’t over mix the ingredients together).

-- Pour approximately ¼ cups worth of batter (or any amount you wish depending on the size of pancake you want to achieve) onto the skillet and let the batter cook for at least 1 to 2 minutes or until bubbles begin to form in the batter and the edges begin to look dry.
-With a spatula, flip the pancake over and allow the other side to cook for 1 to 2 minutes.
+- Pour approximately ¼ cups worth of batter (or any amount you wish depending on the size of pancake you want to achieve) onto the skillet and let the batter cook for an estimated 2 minutes on each side, or until bubbles begin to form in the batter and the edges begin to look dry.
+With a spatula, flip the pancake over and allow the other side to cook.
 The pancake will begin to look slightly brown when it’s complete.
 Repeat this step with the rest of the batter.
 You may have to adjust your heat higher or lower for cooking the pancake, it will depend on your appliance.

 - For the syrup topping heat 1 cup organic pure maple syrup in a saucepan over the stove on medium heat for an estimated 3 to 5 minutes (or until warmed).
 Add cinnamon and stir together.
 Top served pancakes with the warmed syrup and enjoy!